Flying High in Bird Heaven: MSTR, PSUS, ETF

 Oh, yeah, we should.
 I asked him about that.

-So MSCI, I wrote a newsletter on this because I also have a newsletter.
-It's called ETF HANA.
+So, MSCI, I wrote a newsletter on this because I also have a newsletter.
+Yes.

 Yes, you did in your newsletter.
-I wrote in your newsletter.
+This is

 But MSCI said that it was looking at whether or not digital asset treasury companies' DATs, if you will, look more like investment funds than traditional companies.
 And they proposed.